yanganto/relayer-game/README.md

 ### Incentive model for proposal mode
 In the proposal mode of relayer game, you can find out there is always **against** proposal for each proposal excluding the initial proposal.
-Once the largest level proposal without different opinion and over the challenge time, the proposal chain base on **take over** will be confirmed.
+Once the largest level proposal without different opinion and over the challenge time, the proposal chain base on **extend from** will be confirmed.
 These comfirmed proposals have different **against** proposals, so the incentive model is really easy to be calculated based on it's **against** proposal.
 The only one proposal may without against propoal is the initial proposal, the already paid by the requesting demand from the user using the token bridge.
 If you are interesting about the initial proposal, please refer the [backing pallet](https://github.com/darwinia-network/darwinia-common/tree/master/frame/bridge/eth/backing).